Remote Play

-Remote Play is a feature of Sony video game consoles that allows the PlayStation 3, PlayStation 4 and PlayStation 5 to transmit its video and audio output to another device; previously this could only be a PlayStation Portable or PlayStation Vita.
-In 2014, it was expanded to include the use of PlayStation TV, Xperia smartphones and tablets (Z2 and later), and PlayStation Now.
-In 2016, it was expanded to Microsoft Windows PCs and macOS.
-In 2019, support for Android and iOS devices was eventually added.
-Support for remote play of PlayStation 5 games to other devices was added in November 2020 just prior to the new console's launch.
+Remote Play is a native functionality of Sony video game consoles that allow the PlayStation 3, PlayStation 4 and PlayStation 5 to wirelessly transmit video and audio output to a receiving device, which would also control the console.
+Remote Play works either nearby, when both the console and the receiver are on the same home local area network, or remotely via the Internet through Sony's servers.

-Similar functionality is provided on Nintendo's Wii U console, using the Off-TV Play function.
-This feature essentially allows compatible home console games to be played on the handheld.

-While seldom implemented on PS3, Remote Play is a mandatory feature on all PS4 games, except for games that utilize peripherals such as PlayStation Move.
+Originally built for connectivity with PlayStation Portable, support was later expanded to other Sony devices including PlayStation Vita, PlayStation TV, Xperia smartphones and tablets, and PlayStation Now.
+In 2016, it was expanded to Microsoft Windows PCs and macOS, and in 2019 to all Android and iOS devices.
+Remote Play is a mandatory feature on all PS4 and PS5 games, except for games that utilize peripherals such as PlayStation Move.

 Concept

 Sony defined Remote Play as follows:

 "Remote Play allows a PSP system to connect wirelessly to a PS3 system and transfers some functionality of the PS3 to the PSP system.
 With remote play, a PSP system may access files that are located on the PS3, as well as, play certain software titles ..."
 Sony later amended this definition to apply between the PlayStation 4 and PlayStation Vita as well.
 The premise of Off-TV Play on the Wii U is similar in concept, in how the video game console does all of the processing, but sends the image and sound straight to the Wii U GamePad's screen instead of a television screen.
 Similarly, in the case of Remote Play, the PlayStation 3 or PlayStation 4 do all of the processing, but transmit the image and sound to the PlayStation Portable or PlayStation Vita screens and speakers.
 While typically in reference to Sony consoles and handhelds, it has been used in different ways as well.
 In April 2010, a firmware update was released for the PS3 that allowed Remote Play between it and the Sony VAIO brand desktops and laptops and Sony Xperia brand smartphones and tablets as well.
+Remote Play is not limited to a nearby connection; it may be used "outside your home" using the Internet when both devices are paired and connected to the Internet.